Texas Accessibility Standards

 Façade is the main face of a building.

 Felt is another word for the tar paper placed under roof shingles.

-Fire Wall is a wall especially designed to slow down the spread of fire in a building.
-All door openings in fire walls must have fire doors installed in them.
+Fire Wall is a wall specially designed to slow down the spread of fire in a building.
+All door openings in firewalls must have fire doors installed in them.

 Flashing is sheet metal used in roof and wall construction to prevent water intrusion.

-Flue is the opening in a chimney through which gas and smoke passes to outside the building.
+The flue is the opening in a chimney through which gas and smoke pass to outside the building.

-Footing is a foot shaped projection at the base of a foundation wall used to prevent shifting or settling.
+The footing is a foot-shaped projection at the base of a foundation wall used to prevent shifting or settling.